Start the journey towards your better future today.

 You can search for classes by semester, course subject, and course number.
 We have designed a MyCSN and Canvas Pocket Guide we hope you will find helpful as you register for courses.

 Tuition Payment Options:

 Textbooks are NOT OPTIONAL.
 They are necessary for you to do well in all college classes.
-Before the semester starts, you must buy or rent all textbooks required for your classes.
-Take your printed class schedule to a CSN Bookstore.
+Before the semester starts, find out if you will have to purchase your textbooks for your class or if textbooks will be provided to you.
+If you do need to purchase your books, take your printed class schedule to a CSN Bookstore.
 The bookstore staff will tell you which books you need to purchase and which books may be available for rent.
 You can also order your books online at Follett Live.